-Functionize Extensions open up your test executions to almost limitless possibilities.
+Functionize Extensions, or microservice endpoints, open up test executions to almost unlimited possibilities.
 Extensions open the Functionize platform to be fully programmable by exposing our runtime object model.
-You can manipulate runtime input values, uploaded and downloaded files, screenshots, variables and expressions, TDM data, and Orchestration information among others.
+Users can manipulate runtime input values, uploaded and downloaded files, screenshots, variables & expressions, TDM data and Orchestration information; the sky is the limit.

-These microservice endpoints receive step objects and do processing outside of the test's virtual machine.
-Extensions allow you to mutate values and alter the test execution flow or outcomes.
+These microservice endpoints receive test step objects and perform processing outside of the test's virtual machine.
+Extensions allow you to manipulate values and alter the test execution flow or outcomes.

 Extensions have two deployment models:

 - Internal Extensions

 Learn about creating Internal and External Extensions in this User Guide: Extension Creation

 These reusable extension components can be written, saved, and used throughout a user's Functionize account.
 Extensions can be registered for runtime execution on one or more steps.
 Users can choose to register an extension for pre-action or post-action execution.